 The roles and responsibilities of professional hospitality meeting planners and hotel convention sales/service managers are examined.
 The purpose of the course is to introduce students to the functions of planning and hosting major conventions and corporate and other special group events.
-Prerequisite: junior standing or consent; limited to Resort Management majors and minors.
-Offered spring.
+Prerequisite: junior standing or consent; limited to Hospitality Management majors.
+Offered spring, even years.